OfficialCyanide/re-melancholy/README.md

 # re-melancholy
 notes

-aimbot's autoshoot "SO" mode is sniper specific, it only autoshoots when the sniper is scoped in and can inflict headshot damage.
+aimbot's autoshoot "SO" mode is sniper specific, it only autoshoots when the sniper is scoped in.

 for glow to work you must manually set the "glow_outline_effect_enable" convar to 1 (if it's not set to 1 already).